 How to Write a Literature Review

-The experimental approach involves identifying some of the already existing information about a specific subject and analyzing whether there are any gaps in knowledge in the content.
+The experimental approach involves identifying some of the already existing information about a specific subject and analyzing any gaps in knowledge in the content.
 On the other hand, theoretical reviews involve the following steps:

 i.
 Identifying and critically reading the existing literary works in a particular subject matter.

 ii.
 Summarizing and writing the main ideas of a review.

 A literature review can either be in a stand-alone form or as part of a research article as explained in the section below:

 a) Literature review for research articles.